 Credit monitoring will allow you to see how the changes affect your overall report and credit score over time.
 Know how your credit report is changing is an important step in your journey toward better credit.
 Most accurate derogatory marks stay on your credit report for seven to 10 years, but with corrective behaviors, after a year or two the marks have less impact on your report.
 Most of the credit repair companies we recommend, including Lexington Law and CreditRepair.com, provide credit monitoring with their services.
 But if you choose a company that doesn’t offer credit monitoring or if you try to fix your credit report DIY-style, check out our list of the best credit monitoring services.

 In our evaluations, we found most credit repair companies either assign a specific individual to work your case or divvy the work up between a team of people.
-We preferred companies that assign an individual case advisor, as it lets that person become more familiar with your case and establishes a single point of contact if you have questions or want to check on your progress.
+We preferred companies that assign an individual case adviser, as it lets that person become more familiar with your case and establishes a single point of contact if you have questions or want to check on your progress.
 Companies that route your queries through a team of customer service agents work fine, but aren’t as convenient.
-A personal case advisor is also generally better for customer comfort, as talking about sensitive personal information is uncomfortable, and trust is important.
+A personal case adviser is also generally better for customer comfort, as talking about sensitive personal information is uncomfortable, and trust is important.

-Understanding Your FICO Score
+Understanding your FICO® Score

 Although credit repair can make a huge difference in your credit score by correcting inaccurate derogatory marks on your credit report, there are several other things you can do to improve your credit.
 The first step you should take is to learn how credit scores work.
-Lenders usually use FICO scores to judge your creditworthiness.
-Your FICO score is calculated based on five components: payment history, number of credit inquiries, credit mix, credit utilization and credit account history.
+Lenders usually use FICO® scores to judge your creditworthiness.
+Your FICO® score is calculated based on five components: payment history, number of credit inquiries, credit mix, credit utilization and credit account history.

 Because there are three credit reporting bureaus and each bureau may have different information, it is possible to have multiple credit scores.
 According to Nancy E. Bistritz-Balkan, vice president of communications and consumer education at Equifax (one of the three credit bureaus), each company uses slightly different metrics.
 “Consumers frequently ask why their credit scores are different,” she explained in an interview.
 “Not all lenders, financial companies and credit card companies report their information to all three major nationwide credit bureaus.
 They may report to one, two, all three, or none at all.
 In addition, each credit bureau has its own credit scoring model, and each lender has typically had its own lending criteria...
 In addition, lenders, financial companies, and credit companies report account information at different times, which can also impact credit scores.”
 Even with these differences, however, “The factor that can most significantly impact a consumer’s credit score is payment history,” she told us.

-Payment history makes up 35 percent of your FICO score, so one of the best things you can do to repair your credit is to make consistent, on-time payments.
+Payment history makes up 35 percent of your FICO® score, so one of the best things you can do to repair your credit is to make consistent, on-time payments.
 One way to make sure you pay on time each month is to schedule automatic payments, which are easy to set up for most credit accounts.
 Even a year of consistently on-time payments can do wonders for your creditworthiness to lenders.
 “A derogatory mark doesn’t mean someone’s credit history stops,” Bistritz-Balkan said, emphasizing the importance of practicing good credit behavior even if you end up with some negative items on your credit report.
 “Remember: When lenders, financial companies or credit companies check someone’s credit history, they want to see a good track record of making timely payments."

 Your credit utilization is both the amount of money you owe and the ratio of your debt to your available credit.
 This makes up 30 percent of your credit score.
 For example, if your limit on a credit card is $1,000, putting $300 on the card puts your utilization at 30 percent.
 There isn’t a hard-and-fast rule for how much credit you should be using to maximize your score, but generally, keeping your balances lower is better, as creditors consider regularly maxing out your card or carrying debt close to your credit limit to be irresponsible credit behaviors.
 Paying off debts and using credit cards less frequently are great ways to start getting your credit utilization percentages in order.

-The total length of your credit history makes up 15 percent of your FICO score.
+The total length of your credit history makes up 15 percent of your FICO® score.
 A longer credit history makes it easier for lenders to gauge your long-term financial behaviors and, therefore, results in a higher score.
 Someone who just opened their first credit account would lose points for this, though it is still possible to have a good credit score with a relatively short credit history.
 You can use this information to improve your credit by holding on to your oldest credit accounts.

-Your credit mix and your credit inquiries or new credit make up the remaining 20 percent of your FICO score.
+Your credit mix and your credit inquiries or new credit make up the remaining 20 percent of your FICO® score.
 Credit mix is the different types of credit you use, including credit cards and loans.
 Having a good mix tends to be better for your credit score than having a bunch of credit cards, for example.
 But if you have only one or the other, it’s not a huge deal.
 New credit and credit inquiries are the number of credit lines you’ve opened or applied for within the past year.
 Hard inquiries to your credit hurt your credit score, so you should apply for new lines of credit only when you need them.

-Types of Derogatory Marks
+Types of derogatory marks

 Credit reporting errors can occur at any step of the information transfer process, from your initial application for credit to the information provided by credit reporting bureaus.
 Many happen because of human error, typos or misreading or misinterpreting information.
 In some cases, errors on your credit report stem from more malignant activity, like identity theft.
 However they might originate, errors on your credit report, particularly erroneous derogatory marks, affect your credit.
 A derogatory mark is an item on your credit report that negatively affects your credit score.
 Here’s a brief overview of the most common derogatory marks.